What is an asbestos register?

 - After any asbestos removal

-- After refurbishment works
+- After refurbishment or maintenance works

 - If materials show signs of deterioration